 The CBEIF flag indicates that the address, data and command buffers are empty so that a new command sequence can be started.
 The CBEIF flag is cleared by writing a "1" to CBEIF.
-Writing a "0" to the CBEIF flag has no effect on CBEIF but sets ACCERR if written during a command sequence.
-This bit, CBEIF, is used together with the enable bit CBEIE to generate the interrupt request.
+Writing a "0" to the CBEIF flag has no effect on CBEIF.
+Writing a "0" to CBEIF after writing an aligned word to the EEPROM address space but before CBEIF is cleared will abort a command sequence and cause the ACCERR flag in the ESTAT register to be set.
+Writing a "0" to CBEIF outside of a command sequence will not set the ACCERR flag.
+The CBEIF flag is used together with the CBEIE bit in the ECNFG register to generate an interrupt request.